 Damages of $310,000.00 were held excessive where evidence indicated that the victim was able to perform most of her household duties and work full time, and was coping with phobia of dogs by seeking counseling.
 Fontecchio vs Esposito, 108 AD2d 780, 781-782 (Second Dept, 1985).

-Current efforts to change the dog bite law of New York - inadequate and misleading
+Change the dog bite law of New York

 New York needs to move into the 20th Century (it was in that century that most of the strict liability dog bite laws were enacted).
 Although it is thought of as a liberal state, New York's dog bite laws are almost exactly the same ones that were created in the 17th century by British judges for the quaint English countryside.
 The highest court of New York has even ruled that there is no such thing as dog owner negligence.
 Reliance on the one bite rule is completely wrong, in modern New York or any other American state, because when the one bite rule was established there were no pit bulls, the practice of dog fighting had not been invented, there was no insurance industry to spread the risks, and there was no USA with its focus on fairness and human rights.
 All those things have changed, and that is why dogs have lost their right to bite in most states.